 When Sprinklers are Used to Change: L.A.'s Water Conservation Ordinance Heads to Mayor

+The L.A.
+City Council today approved changes to the city's water conservation ordinance that limits when lawn watering can take place.
 The revision comes in light of a report that concluded current conservation efforts caused a series of water main breaks last year.

 The rules should be easy to follow, but they do need some explanation.
 Via the LADWP: